FRCBS/iron_levels_of_blood_donors/src/index.md

 Regressions on sTfR and ferritin
 --------------------------------

 We analyzed the data with multiple linear regression.
 We first ran Ordinary Least Square (OLS) regressions and their diagnostics.
 If the diagnostics identified problematic observations (e.g., outliers, influential observations), we also ran robust regression regressions (Yu and Yao 2017).
-Robust regression is less sensitive to infulential observations and gives more accurate estimates of regression coefficients in the presence of problematic observations.
+Robust regression is based on less assumptions than OLS regression and is less sensitive to influential observations.
+It gives more accurate estimates of regression coefficients in the presence of problematic observations.
 Using robust regression leads to a more principled approach to regression analysis and avoids potential confounds introduced by selective removal of influential observations.
-Robust regression is based on less assumptions and is less sensitive to outliers.
 As the rlm command from the MASS package does not compute directly the *t* and *p* values, we used the f.robftest function from the sfsmisc package.
 Practical examples of using robust regression can be found in the literature (Davison et al. 2017).

-In addition, we used relative importance analysis to estimate tthe average proportion of variance in the outcome variable explained by each co-variate (Groemping 2006).
+In addition, we used relative importance analysis to estimate the average proportion of variance in the outcome variable explained by each co-variate (Groemping 2006).
 Relative iportance was computed using the pmvd method which assigns 0 to the relative importance of a regressor if it is non significant in the complete model. .

 The regressors were entered as follows in the regression models for sTfR and ferritin: